ghc/ghc/docs/users_guide/extending_ghc.rst

 this over a traditional program which calls the GHC API, as GHC manages a lot of parsing flags and administrative nonsense which can be difficult to manage manually.
-To load a frontend plugin exported by ``Foo.FrontendPlugin``, we just invoke GHC as follows:
+To load a frontend plugin exported by ``Foo.FrontendPlugin``, we just invoke GHC with the :ghc-flag:`--frontend` flag as follows:

 .. code-block:: none